 5.5 Non-Employee Director Award Limit.
 The maximum aggregate amount of cash and value of Awards (calculated based on grant date fair value determined in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, or any successor thereto) granted in any calendar year to any individual Non-Employee Director for their services as a Non-Employee Director shall not exceed \$750,000 in the case of an incumbent Non-Employee Director; provided, however, that such maximum aggregate amount shall not exceed \$1,000,000 in any calendar year for any individual Non-Employee Director in such Non-Employee Director's initial year of election or appointment; and provided, further, however, that fees paid by the Company on behalf of any Non-Employee Director in connection with regulatory compliance and any amounts paid to a Non-Employee Director as reimbursement of an expense shall not count against the foregoing limit.
-The Board may make exceptions to this limit for individual Non-Employee Director receiving such additional compensation may not participate in the decision to award such compensation.
+The Board may make exceptions to this limit for individual Non-Employee Directors in extraordinary circumstances, as the Board may determine in its discretion, provided that the Non-Employee Director receiving such additional compensation may not participate in the decision to award such compensation.
 For the avoidance of doubt, this limitation shall not apply to cash or Awards granted to a Non-Employee Director in his or her capacity as an advisor or consultant to the Company.